microsoft/bedrock/cluster/azure/README.md

 - `service_principal_id`: The id of the service principal used by the AKS cluster.
 This is generated using the Azure CLI (see [Create an Azure service principal](#create-an-azure-service-principal) for details).
 - `service_principal_secret`: The secret of the service principal used by the AKS cluster.
 This is generated using the Azure CLI (see [Create an Azure service principal](#create-an-azure-service-principal) for details).
 - `ssh_public_key`: Contents of a public key authorized to access the virtual machines within the cluster.
 Copy the entire string contents of the gitops_repo_key.pub file that was generated in the [Set up GitOps repository for Flux](../common/flux/) step.
 - `gitops_ssh_url`: The git repo that contains the resource manifests that should be deployed in the cluster in ssh format (eg. `git@github.com:timfpark/fabrikate-cloud-native-manifests.git`).
-This repo must have a deployment key configured to accept changes from `GitOps_ssh_key` (see [Set up GitOps repository for Flux](../common/flux/) for more details).
+This repo must have a deployment key configured to accept changes from `gitops_ssh_key_path` (see [Set up GitOps repository for Flux](../common/flux/) for more details).
-- `gitops_ssh_key`: Absolute path to the *private key file* (i.e. gitops_repo_key) that was generated in the [Set up GitOps repository for Flux](../common/flux/) step and configured to work with the GitOps repository.
+- `gitops_ssh_key_path`: Absolute path to the *private key file* (i.e. gitops_repo_key) that was generated in the [Set up GitOps repository for Flux](../common/flux/) step and configured to work with the GitOps repository.
 - `gitops_path`: Path to a subdirectory, or folder in a git repo
 - `oms_agent_enabled`: Boolean variable that will provision OMS Linux agents to onboard Azure Monitor for containers.
 NOTE: `oms_agent_enabled` is set to false by default, but Azure Log Analytics resources (e.g. solutions, workspaces) will still be created, but not used.